-Why did you choose University College at WashU?
+Why did you choose WashU?

 I decided to earn my associate degree first, at community college, and then transfer to a four-year school.
 So, I needed to find universities that accepted transfer students.
 Not all schools do.
-In fact, the more elite and higher-ranking colleges you look at, many of them don't accept transfer students.
-You have to come in from year one.
-That was one reason that University College really stood out to me.
+In fact, the more elite and higher-ranking colleges you look at, many of them don't accept transfer students—you have to come in from year one.
+That was one reason that WashU really stood out to me.
 They were very open to transfer students, nontraditional students.
 There was a lot of interest in having diversity here, and so since this environment was really clearly open to people like me, that attracted me to WashU very much.

 What's it like to pursue an accelerated program?

 Being in this program while working, there's a lot of deadlines every single day, and so to stay ahead of that and not let myself get too stressed out or pulled down, it just requires a lot of discipline.
 It requires getting up early, making sure that I'm keeping a really good healthy diet so that I keep my energy levels up and don't get too tired during the day.
 This allows me to focus and continue using my brain throughout all of the different activities from coming up with my thesis proposal to working at my professional job to keeping up with my course material and writing my essays and finishing whatever credits that I need to earn.
 So that's what it looks like.
 It's a lot of work.
 It's not a lot of excitement.
 I sit at home at my desk a lot, preferably not hunched, but you get the idea.

 What makes University College so special?